sybilhoangRG/support.balsamiq.com/content/ui101/patterns.md

 ## Sidebar

 In cooking we combine ingredients to prepare a dish.
 Let's say for instance, we're planning to make a fish taco meal.
 If you're familiar with this dish, you know that you'll usually prepare it with a flaky fish like Cod perhaps, tortillas, different seasonings, oil, salsa and maybe sliced lime for garnish.
-There are different ways to add to this dish to make it yours, but the basic combination of ingredients make a fish taco pretty unmistakeable.
-(Footnote 1 - Fish Taco Recipe)
+There are different ways to add to this dish to make it yours, but the basic combination of ingredients make a fish taco pretty unmistakeable.[^Footnote 1 - Fish Taco Recipe]

 This is very much like using design patterns.
 We have a general model for how to create this dish to make it recognizable.
 We can add or subtract from those ingredients and how they're put together to make it unique.